 Network with Future World Leaders

 GraSPP is one of the most cosmopolitan graduate schools in Japan.
 Nearly half of the student body is composed of international students from over 30 countries and regions.
 Student backgrounds are equally diverse: many entrants have just completed undergraduate studies in Japan or overseas; others are public servants from, for example, Japanese local governments, or from government ministries in developing countries (such as Finance or Foreign Affairs), from central banks, financial institutions, the media and so on.
-At GraSPP about 45% of all courses are offered in English.
+At GraSPP about half of all courses are offered in English.
 Since Japanese students take courses in English side by side with international students, bonds of friendship are easily forged.
 At GraSPP you may meet your future counterpart at an international negotiation table.

 Study Public Policy at GraSPP and its Global Partner Schools

-GraSPP is a member of GPPN, the Global Public Policy Network, which is a partnership between SIPA at Columbia University; the London School of Economics and Political Science; Sciences-Po, Paris; Hertie School of Governance; Lee Kuan Yew School of Public Policy at the National University of Singapore; GraSPP at the University of Tokyo and FGV-Escola de Administração de Empresas de São Paulo.
-In addition to GPPN, GraSPP has partnerships with the School of Global Policy and Strategy (GPS) at the University of California, San Diego; Heidelberg University; HEC Paris; Seoul National University, Peking University, United Nations University and the Crawford School of Public Policy at the Australian National University.
-Luskin School of Public Affairs at UCLA; the Department of War Studies at KCL and the Department of Political Science at the University of Copenhagen.
+GraSPP is a member of GPPN, the Global Public Policy Network, which is a partnership between SIPA at Columbia University; the London School of Economics and Political Science; Sciences-Po, Paris; Hertie School; Lee Kuan Yew School of Public Policy at the National University of Singapore; GraSPP at the University of Tokyo and FGV-Escola de Administração de Empresas de São Paulo.
+In addition to GPPN, GraSPP has partnerships with Heidelberg University; HEC Paris; Seoul National University, Peking University, United Nations University; the Crawford School of Public Policy at the Australian National University, Luskin School of Public Affairs at UCLA; the Department of War Studies at KCL and the Department of Political Science at the University of Copenhagen.